Head to ACRL next week? I am! I’m excited to be presenting both a webcast and a TechConnect presentation. This will be my first ACRL presentations!

 Adobe Captivate 9 includes free templates from the eLearning Brothers, so definitely take advantage of those.

-In general, there doesn’t seem to be as many free downloads for Captivate templates as there are for Storyline templates, unfortunately.
+In general, there doesn’t seem to be as many free downloads for Captivate templates as there are for Storyline templates.
 If you intend to do a lot of development in Captivate, I would work on creating your own templates and themes.
 Challenge yourself by attempting to recreate a neat Captivate tutorial you saw online.

 Important to Learn